-Under the rules and regulations of the Commission as currently in effect, any holder of at least \$2,000 in market value, or 1%, of Common Stock who desires to have a proposal presented in the Company's proxy material for use in connection with the annual meeting of stockholders to be held in 2003 must transmit that proposal (along with his name, address, the number of shares of Common Stock that he holds of record or beneficially, the dates upon which the securities were acquired and documentary support for a claim of beneficial ownership) in writing as set forth below.
+Under the rules and regulations of the Commission as currently in effect, any holder of at least \$2,000 in market value, or 1% of Common Stock, who desires to have a proposal presented in the Company's proxy material for use in connection with the annual meeting of stockholders to be held in 2004 must transmit that proposal (along with his name, address, the number of shares of Common Stock that he holds of record or beneficially, the dates upon which the securities were acquired and documentary support for a claim of beneficial ownership) in writing as set forth below.
 Such holder must continue to hold his Common Stock through the date of the meeting.
-Proposals of stockholders intended to be presented at the next annual meeting must be received by Bradford T. Smith, Secretary, Laboratory Corporation of America Holdings, 358 South Main Street, Burlington, North Carolina 27215, no later than December 14, 2002.
-This date was based on a planned meeting date in late May 2003.
+Proposals of stockholders intended to be presented at the next annual meeting must be received by Bradford T. Smith, Secretary, Laboratory Corporation of America Holdings, 358 South Main Street, Burlington, North Carolina 27215, no later than December 16, 2003.

-Regarding stockholder proposals intended to be presented at the 2003 Annual Meeting but not included in the Company's proxy statement, stockholders must give the Company notice not later than March 2, 2003 of their proposals in order to be considered timely under applicable Commission rules.
+Regarding stockholder proposals intended to be presented at the 2004 Annual Meeting but not included in the Company's proxy statement, stockholders must give the Company notice not later than March 1, 2004 of their proposals in order to be considered timely under applicable Commission rules.
 Notice shall be given in the form and manner described in the paragraph above.
 The persons named as proxies in the enclosed proxy card may vote in their discretion on any proposals for which timely notice is not received in the manner described above.